hyperledger/iroha/docs/source/configure/index.rst

 - ``utility_service`` (optional) endpoint for maintenance tasks.
   If present, must include ``ip`` address and ``port`` to bind to.
   See `shepherd docs <../maintenance/shepherd.html>` for an example usage of maintenance endpoint.
+- ``metrics`` (optional) endpoint to monitor iroha's metrics.
+Prometheus HTTP server listens on this endpoint.
+  If present, must correspond format "[addr]:<port>" and could be for example "127.0.0.1:8080", "9090", or ":1234".
+  Wrong values implicitly disables Prometheus metrics server.
+There are also cmdline options ```--metrics_port`` and ``--metrics_addr`` to override this parameter.

 There is also an optional ``torii_tls_params`` parameter, which could be included in the config to enable TLS support for client communication.